onwongjan2002/CKA-Certification-Course-2025/Day 8/README.md

 ### 2. Switching Between Contexts:

 With Kubernetes contexts configured, Varun can easily switch between them.
 If he needs to work on **Cluster 1**, he can switch to the `dev-context`.
 Similarly, for **Cluster 2**, he switches to `staging-context`, and for **Cluster 3**, the `prod-context`.

+A **Kubernetes namespace** is a virtual cluster within a physical cluster that provides logical segregation for resources, enabling multiple environments (e.g., dev, staging, prod) to coexist on the same cluster.

+For example, in a cluster running multiple applications, each application can run in its own namespace, ensuring isolation and avoiding conflicts between resources like services or pods.

 **NOTE:** I’ve included the namespace section here for completeness.
 We’ll dive deeper into working with namespaces later in the course.